 Message from the Faculty Athletics Representative

-In addition to academics and athletics, Stony Brook student-athletes continue to be deeply involved in community service.
-Some of the important events in which student-athletes play a major role are the Walk for Beauty, Stuff-a-Bus Toy Drive at holiday time, the Miracle League of Long Island, and ongoing visits throughout the year by many team members to Stony Brook University Hospital.
+Finally, in addition to academics and athletics, Stony Brook student-athletes were, as usual, heavily involved throughout the year in community service.
+Some of the important events in which student-athletes play a major role are the Walk for Beauty, Stuff-a-Bus Toy Drive at holiday time, the Miracle League of Long Island, and ongoing visits throughout the year by team members to Stony Brook University Hospital.

 Professor of Anatomical Sciences